Kimbatt/detria/DOCS.md

 Configuration:
 The configuration allows you to customize even more parameters of the triangulation.
-- `PointAdapter` - Used to convert between point types, also more details about this in the next section.
+- `PointGetter` - Used to retrieve points using custom logic, or to convert between point types.
+More details about this in the next section.
 - `Collection` - You can use a custom collection instead of `std::vector`, if you need to.
 The collection must have the basic functions of a collection, e.g. `size()`, `resize()`, indexing operator, etc.
 - `Allocator` - You can use a custom allocator instead of the default allocator (which uses the global `new` operator).
 More details about this in the "Custom allocators" section.